 We’re told that the best (and most conventional) route to a successful and highly paid job starts with a university degree.
 Greater education = greater skills = greater career prospects.
 Right?

-With academic inflation on the rise, degrees are meaning less and less these days – and companies are taking note.
+With academic inflation on the rise, degrees mean far less these days – and companies are taking note.

 Digital goliath Google, for one, has a hiring policy that focuses less on shiny degrees and more on hands-on experience.

-While having a degree under your belt certainly doesn’t hurt, you needn’t be academically geared to earn a six-figure salary.
+While having a degree under your belt certainly doesn’t hurt, you needn’t be academically inclined to earn a six-figure salary.

-Below are the top 10 highest paying jobs in Australia that won’t have you swimming in HECS debt or locked in a lecture theatre for four years.
-Instead, you’ll be sitting pretty on salaries well above the average Aussie income of
+Here are the top 10 highest paying jobs in Australia that won’t have you swimming in HECS debt or locked in a lecture theatre for four years:

 Navigating the skies as a commercial pilot or air transport professional might not require a degree but does take serious commitment and skill.